blokumentinc/github-guidlines/github_guidlines.md

 Supporting branches are used to aid parallel development between team members, ease tracking of features, and to assist in quickly fixing live production problems.
 Unlike the main branches, these branches always have a limited life time, since they will be removed eventually.

+* For all supprting branch names we must use camel casing.
 The different types of branches we may use are:

 * Feature branches